tsy935/graphs4mer/README.md

 python data/preprocess/preprocess_icbeb.py --raw_data_dir <raw-icbeb-data-dir> --output_dir <icbeb-data-dir> --sampling_freq 100
 ```

-### PEMS-BAY
-The PEMS-BAY dataset is publicly available and can be downloaded from this [repo](https://github.com/liyaguang/DCRNN).

 ---
 ## Model Training
 `scripts` folder shows examples to train GraphS4mer on the three datasets.
 These scripts have been tested on a single NVIDIA A100 GPU and a single NVIDIA TITAN RTX GPU.
 If you have a GPU with smaller memory, you can decrease the batch size and set `accumulate_grad_batches` to a value > 1.